 HB 981 / SB 1362 - Aviation by Rep. Bankson / Sen. Harrell failed this session.
-HB 981 passed the House and was taken up in the Senate.
-However, the House refused to concur with the Senate floor amendment and the bill died in returning messages.
-SB 1362 passed its respective committees before being substituted for the House version.
+HB 981 made it through its committee process then died in Senate returning messages.
+SB 1362 also made it through its committee process but was laid on the table.

 The bills expand and revises Florida's aviation laws to include definitions and regulations for advanced air mobility, emphasizing the development of vertiports and addressing airport zoning and land use.
 Ultimately, the bills differed on local zoning requirements and exclusivity in vertiport owners or operators within the jurisdiction of the subdivision.
-The bill also contains the following provisions: